dd32/td-gh-ex/readme.txt

 A Free Orange colored Business Blog theme that supports Primary menu's , Primary sidebar,Four widgets area at the footer region,Post Metaetc.
 It has a perfect design that's great for any Business/Firms  Blogs who wants a new look for their site.
 Three page templates Blog, Full Widht Page and Contact Page.
 Appointment supports featured post slider based on the concept of custom post types.
-Author: Priyanshu Mittal,Shahid Mansuri and Akhilesh Nagar.
+Author: Priyanshu Mittal,Shahid Mansuri,Vibhore Purandey and Akhilesh Nagar.
 Theme Homepage Url: http://www.appointpress.com/theme/appointment

 About:
-Appointmwnt a theme for business, consultancy firms etc  by Priyanshu Mittal (Author URI: http://www.appointpress.com).
+Appointment a theme for business, consultancy firms etc  by Priyanshu Mittal (Author URI: http://www.appointpress.com).

 The CSS, XHTML and design is released under GPL: http://www.opensource.org/licenses/gpl-license.php